Brotherhood (2010 film): Production

-Brotherhood is director Will Canon's first feature.
-The film was based on his short film, Roslyn, which in turn was inspired by stories told by a friend.
+Brotherhood is the directorial debut film of Will Canon.
+It was based on his short film, Roslyn, which in turn was inspired by stories told by a friend.
 Canon wanted to make a genre film in the style of Roger Corman's exploitation films of the 1970s.
-He cited his influences as Joe Carnahan, Paul Thomas Anderson, and Michael Mann.
+He cited his influences for Joe Carnahan, Paul Thomas Anderson, and Michael Mann.
 Quentin Tarantino, Robert Rodriguez, and Richard Linklater also served as references for his film.
 Brotherhood was shot entirely on location in Arlington, Texas.

 The fictional Sigma Zeta Chi fraternity house is the former Delta Upsilon fraternity house on campus at the University of Texas at Arlington.
 Soon after filming was finished, the house was nearly destroyed in an electrical fire.
 The house has been fully renovated since then.

 Release

-Brotherhood was theatrically released on March 11, 2011 in New York; February 18, 2011 in Dallas, TX; February 25, 2011 in Los Angeles, CA; and in the United Kingdom on January 17, 2011.
-Brotherhood was released straight-to-DVD in Australia on March 11, 2011.
+The film premiered in Dallas on February 18, 2011, and in Los Angeles February 25.
+It also premiered in the United Kingdom on January 17, 2011.
+The film premiered in New York, and was later released on straight-to-DVD in Australia on March 11, 2011.